How to make dog poop quickly

 Think about things from your dog's point of view.
-Quite often when he's trying to go to the bathroom he is hearing strange noises and picking up interesting smells.
+Quite often, when he's trying to go to the bathroom, he is hearing strange noises and picking up interesting smells.

 So find a quiet spot for your dog to use the bathroom.
 Get to a place with privacy and limited distractions.
 Make this a regular bathroom spot.

 2. Try a Belly Rub

 Did you know that massaging your pet's abdomen could help stimulate his bowels and get things flowing, similar to a massage to get the gas out?

 Before bringing your dog outside to poop, give him a soft belly rub using a clockwise motion.
 Not only will the massage stimulate the dog's bowels, but it will help your dog relax and relieve any stress that he may be feeling.

 3. Get Your Dog Moving

 I have a Labrador who loves to play fetch.
-When first learning how to make a dog poop quickly, I used to always play a game of fetch with her to help speed things along.
+When first learning how to make a dog poop quickly, I always played a game of fetch with her to help speed things along.